-The idea of talking to children about suicide is daunting for parents or carers.
-This material is designed to provide advice and insight into how best to talk to, and support, a child bereaved by suicide.
+The idea of talking to children about suicide is daunting.
+This page is designed to give a helping hand to parents or carers supporting children; providing advice and insight into how best to talk to, and support, a child bereaved by suicide.

-Common grief reactions in children after a suicide
+Supporting Children: Common grief reactions after a suicide

 Children react to and express their grief differently from adults.
 They often express their feelings through their behaviour and play.

 As a carer you may notice the child regressing (returning) to younger behaviours such as wetting the bed, or becoming clingy, anxious, and demanding of your attention.